Ramkafasi/whisper-mpv/README.md

 The following features will be implemented in the next release:

-- `--video` flag to allow the use of whisper-mpv with locally stored files
-- `--language` flag to specify a language regardless of the config file's definition
 - `--scraper` flag to select a different scraper from yt-dlp

 ## Contributions